Thomas Rowley

 (d) At his marriage, he states his father is Thomas, and his mother is Elizabeth Sullivan.

 Alan's very readable article should be read first hand.
 There is obviously some connection there.
 Alan points to a few inconsistences in the facts, but it is pretty convincing.
 The name confusion is not surprising.
 Elizabeth was bringing up the children on her own from 1806, and was probably illiterate.
 Does anyone know?
-To read Alan's article in full To contact Alan
+To read Alan's article in full

 Comment Les Rowley: If asked to take sides, I would give a fairly confident yes.
 Doubts: